portworx/px-docs/scheduler/kubernetes/Monitoring Portworx using Prometheus.md

 ---
 layout: page
-title: "Monitoring Portworx using Prometheus"
+title: "Monitoring Portworx using Prometheus and Grafana"
-keywords: portworx, container, Kubernetes, storage, Docker, k8s, pv, persistent disk, monitoring, prometheus, alertmanager, servicemonitor
+keywords: portworx, container, Kubernetes, storage, Docker, k8s, pv, persistent disk, monitoring, prometheus, alertmanager, servicemonitor, grafana
 sidebar: home_sidebar
 ---

 * TOC
 {:toc}

-Monitoring Portworx using Prometheus
+Monitoring Portworx using Prometheus and Grafana

 ## About Prometheus
 Prometheus is an opensource monitoring and alerting toolkit.
-The Prometheus consists of several components some of which are listed below.
+Prometheus consists of several components some of which are listed below.
 - The Prometheus server which scrapes(collects) and stores time series data based on a pull mechanism.
 - A rules engine which allows generation of Alerts based on the scraped metrices.
 - An alertmanager for handling alerts.
-- multiple integrations for graphing and dashboarding.
+- Multiple integrations for graphing and dashboarding.

 In this document we would explore the monitoring of Portworx via Prometheus.
 The integration is natively supported by Portworx since portworx stands up metrics on a REST endpoint which can readily be scraped by Prometheus.